 #8 – Focus on Outcomes – Business Goals and Customer Satisfaction

-No matter what approach you are using, stay focused on achieving the business goals and satisfying the customer.
+No matter what approach you are using – predictive, agile or what you call hybrid agile – stay focused on achieving the business goals and satisfying the customer.

 Many people lose sight of the achievement of the business goals and just focus on delivering to the plan.
 This is especially prevalent with predictive approaches.
 And traditional status reporting in organizations reinforces this approach.